Yuengling: Expansion under Richard Yuengling Jr.

-In February 2014, Yuengling Ice Cream returned to the market after a nearly 30-year absence.
-It is operated by David Yuengling, a cousin of Dick Yuengling who is likewise a descendant of David Gottlieb Jüngling.
-It is legally a separate company from the brewery, as was the case since 1935.
+In February 2014, Yuengling's Ice Cream returned to the market after a nearly 30-year absence.
+The revived business was headed by David Yuengling, a cousin of Dick Yuengling and a descendant of David Gottlieb Yuengling, but was a separate company with no corporate connection to the brewery.
+Yuengling beer also returned to Massachusetts on March 3, 2014, after beginning to appear in some bars and restaurants the previous month.
+Distribution expanded to Rhode Island in June 2014 and Connecticut that September, followed by Louisiana in August 2016 and Indiana in March 2017.